PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Design of

 \subsubsection{Detecting contaminated target data}

-Suppose $p$ a test prompt for a task, which consists of an instruction and a data sample.
-Given $p$, we get the residual stream vector of the last token in $p$ produced by the identified injection-critical layer of the LLM $f$.
-Then, we use the linear classifier to predict whether the data sample in $p$ is contaminated or not based on the residual stream vector.
+Suppose $x$ is a test data prompt.
+Given $x$, we get the residual stream vector of the last token in $x$ produced by the identified layer of the LLM $f$.
+Then, we use the linear classifier to predict whether the data sample in $x$ is contaminated or not based on the residual stream vector.